 Our team, led by doctors representing multiple specialties, provides the individualized care you need.
 Our specialists work collaboratively, using best-practice techniques and weekly “valve conferences” to gather multiple opinions to make sure you get the best treatment recommendations.
 We have access to the latest diagnostic and imaging capabilities.

 You may need surgery to repair or replace a heart valve, others may need only medications or close monitoring.
-Our heart and vascular experts offer the entire spectrum of care for valvular disease treatment, including nonsurgical options, traditional open surgical procedures and minimally invasive surgery such as transcatheter aortic valve replacement (TAVR) and robotic mitral valve repair.
+Our heart and vascular experts offer the entire spectrum of care for valvular disease treatment, including nonsurgical options, traditional open surgical procedures and minimally invasive surgery such as transcatheter aortic valve replacement (TAVR) and transcatheter mitral valve replacement (TMVR).

 Because we are part of an academic medical center, our patients have access to treatments not readily available at other institutions.
 We also participate in significant clinical research trials to find new and more effective treatments for heart and vascular disease.